 The town of Spilimbergo can be easily called the colorful city.
 Walking through the main street 'Corso Roma' everywhere you look you see frescoed palazzi which house the many shops, restaurants and bars.
 The street leads to the main square where the Cathedral is located, even the walls of the Cathedral are painted with a big Saint, Santo Cristoforo.
 Not far from the church you see a drawbridge and after crossing it you're faced with the most beautiful frescoed palazzo of Spilimbergo, which name is (how else) 'palazzo dipinto' - the painted palace.
 This colorful tradition continues with the many mosaics sculptures you see scattered throughout the city which are made by the local mosaic school.

 The village was built in ancient times near a ford which made it possible to cross the rivers Tagliamento and Meduna.
-It used to be surrounded by walls and provided protection to the many pilgrims who stayed here to rest or get medical help in the tiny little hospital, now converted into a church.
-In this church SS Pietro Paolo you can see frescoes of Saints that are known for healing people, this is because once it was a hospital.
+It used to be surrounded by walls and provided protection to the many pilgrims who stayed here to rest or get medical help in the tiny little hospital, now converted into the SS Pietro Paolo church.
+Inside you see medieval frescoes of Saints that are known for healing people,

 In the center stands the imposing Cathedral Santissimo Corpo di Cristo.
 Beautifully constructed with two different colors of marble, pink and white.
 The church was said to be built thanks to a legend.
 Inside you just have to see the magnificent and original 16th century organ.